FGMphys/NN-mW-Nucleation/README.md

 1. Tensorflow==2.8 (and its dependency)
 2. pyyaml

+It may be useful to create a conda environment, then activate and thus run

+1. conda install tensorflow==2.8
+2. conda install pyyaml

 In the scripts/alpha_nes folder there are two files to install the paths (install_path.sh for linux and install_path_mac.sh for mac).
 The install scripts should compile also the .cc source files in the src folder.